tranquochuy645/spotify-web-api-consumer/README.md

 ===========================

-A full-stack React application that integrates with the Spotify Web API to provide various features such as authentication, song search, playback control, and displaying the currently playing song.
+A full-stack React application that integrates with the Spotify Web API to provide some of their commonly used features

 Prerequisites
 -------------